 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage are assumed to be to the main public sewer.
+We are advised that drainage is to the main public sewer with a former septic tank on site now disused.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke alarm present.
+Some smoke detection equipment was noted.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected. access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-At the time of inspection all floors were covered.
-Not all windows and doors were opened or tested.
-Our inspection of roof coverings was from street level only.
-No access to the roof void was carried out.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general mortgage lenders.
+It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
+Identification of Japanese Knotweed is best undertaken by a specialist contractor.
+The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+Internal cupboards were generally filled with storage items.
+No access was available beneath sanitary or kitchen fittings.
+Windows and external doors were not all fully opened or tested.
+No access was available to any sub-floor areas.
+Our inspection of the main two storey roof void area was restricted by a thick layer of insulation.
+The roof void over the boot room has been floored and lined and was filled with storage items.
+Only very limited access was available to the void from the upper kitchen wall hatch.
+Several areas of the grounds pertaining to the property including the redundant outbuildings were not fully inspectable due to vegetation and limited access.